Skip to main content

 The metabolic advantage here is multifaceted.
 Increased GH levels promote lipolysis, the breakdown of stored fats for energy.
 Simultaneously, GH is anabolic for muscle tissue, helping to preserve or even increase lean body mass during weight loss.

-Since muscle is more metabolically active than fat, this shift in inherently increases the body’s basal metabolic rate, meaning you burn more calories at rest.
+Since muscle is more metabolically active than fat, this shift in body composition inherently increases the body’s basal metabolic rate, meaning you burn more calories at rest.
 This dual action of releasing stored energy while building the very tissue that burns it is a hallmark of peptide-driven metabolic optimization.

 Comparing Growth Hormone Axis Peptides